Regularly take lengthy journeys? Here are 10 great cars you could consider

 - Quiet and refined driving experience

 Lexus likes to do things differently from other car makers, and the hybrid-only RX is a case in point.
 The 3.5-litre petrol engine and electric motor pair well together for smooth acceleration, and while the CVT gearbox rewards gentle acceleration, once on the move the low levels of wind and road noise make the RX a fantastic travelling companion.
-There’s a seven-seat version if you need some extra space, too.
+There’s a seven-seat version if you need some extra space, too, and the 450+ plug-in hybrid that officially returns 235mpg – though this assumes frequent plugging in, which may not be compatible with regular long-distance journeys.

 Economy is reasonable rather than exceptional at around 36mpg, but the RX’s interior is so comfortable and well built that you may be willing to overlook this.
 Plus all models come with Lexus’s Safety System+, which bundles adaptive cruise control together with lane-keeping aids and auto-dipping headlights.
 Oh, and while the RX is due for imminent replacement, that only means there may be deals to be done on the model that’s leaving the stage.